briandudey/100-days-of-code/r1-log.md

 ##R1D54
 I forgot I was meant to update this.
 Read about github and keeping up a good "commit streak" and that reminded me that I liked jotting down things in here.
 Hopefully, it will show me how far I have come once the 100 days is done.

+##R1D55
+Started learning about React and immediately jumping into a React side project so that I can do my best to stay ahead of the lightning bolt speed of my immersion course where we start learning React on Monday.